Updated: Nov 22, 2021

 If your crib has a back that is higher than the front, you can try turning it around so the shorter side is against the wall.

 Use a sleep sack or sew a thin strip of fabric between the legs of your child's pajamas.
 This will allow him to still move around, but he won't be able to get one leg up and over the top of the crib as easily.
+They also make pajamas with this already sewn on.
+Try searching for "anti climb pajamas" if you'd rather just buy them.

 When you are ready to transition to a toddler bed, here are some tips to make the transition easier: